networknt/light-doc/content/en/tutorial/oauth/form-auth-local.md

 ### Light-router

-The light-oauth2 consists of eight microservices which are listening to different ports when they are started with a docker-compose.
+The light-oauth2 consists of eight microservices that are listening to different ports when they are started with a docker-compose.
 To make sure that these services can be accessed as static IP and standard HTTPS port 443, we are going to deploy a light-router instance in front of light-oauth2 instances.

-The light-oauth2 is part of the light-portal, so we don't need to create a separate configuration folder.
+The light-router is part of the light-portal, so we don't need to create a separate configuration folder.
 We can reuse the light-config-test/light-router/local-portal configuration folder for the exact purpose.
 Of course, the folder contains configuration files and virtual hosts for other portal services and sites.

 We first need to add a brand new virtual host called `signin` for the form authentication of the light-oauth2 authorization code flow.